-OBJECTIVE 4 - To promote good quality new buildings and to ensure suitable replacement, re-use and conversion of existing buildings

-POLICY WP11 - PROMOTING GOOD DESIGN
+OBJECTIVE 4 - To promote good quality new buildings and to ensure suitable replacement, re-use and conversion of existing buildings POLICY WP10 - PROMOTING GOOD DESIGN

-All new development proposals should be of good quality design that responds sympathetically and positively to the surrounding local character.
+All new development proposals should be of good quality design.
 To ensure this is achieved development will be expected to demonstrate the following:

-- a) preservation and enhancement of the local built, historic and natural environment;

-- b) design that is good because it takes into account site characteristics and surroundings and has made appropriate use of:

-- i. layout

-- ii. density

-- iii. siting

-- iv. scale

-- v. height

-- vi. proportions and massing

-- vii. orientation

-- viii. architectural detailing

-- ix. landscaping - x. materials - xi. street scene - xii. design and materials compatible with surrounding buildings - c) no significant adverse impact on residential amenity for existing and future residents; - d) does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - e) seeks to utilise sustainable construction methods, minimises the use of non-renewable resources and maximises the use of recycled and sustainably sourced materials; - f) where appropriate, opportunities are taken to minimise resource use and incorporate in the design, features (including renewable energy) that lead to low or zero carbon dioxide emissions; - g) provides suitable and easy access for all members of the community; - h) minimises opportunities for crime; - i) can be easily adapted to accommodate changing lifestyles and technologies; - j) includes adequate off-street car parking; - k) for residential development, has a garden to meet the needs of existing and future residents; - I) ensures, privacy, security and safety; - m) would retain and enhance the visual amenity of the Green Belt.
+- a) preservation and enhancement of the local built, historic and natural environment; - b) design that is good because it takes into account site characteristics and surroundings and has made appropriate use of: - i. layout - ii. density - iii. siting - iv. scale - v. height - vi. proportions and massing - vii. orientation - viii. architectural detailing - ix. landscaping and - x. materials - xi. street scene - xii. design and materials compatible with surrounding buildings - c) no significant adverse impact on residential amenity for existing and future residents; - d) does not contribute to, or suffer from, adverse impacts arising from noise, light or air contamination, land instability or cause ground water pollution; - e) seeks to utilise sustainable construction methods, minimises the use of nonrenewable resources and maximises the use of recycled and sustainably sourced materials; - f) resource use is minimised, and the design incorporates features (including renewable energy) that lead to low or zero carbon dioxide emissions; - g) provides suitable and easy access for all members of the community; - h) minimises opportunities for crime; - i) can be easily adapted to accommodate changing lifestyles and technologies; - j) includes adequate off-street car parking; - k) for residential development, has a garden to meet the needs of existing and future residents; - I) ensures, privacy, security and safety; and m) for all proposals they would not harm the visual amenity of the Green Belt.

 National planning policy requires good design.
 All future development proposals in the parish should be of good design.
-To ensure that this goal is achieved, Policy WP11 will be used to assess all development proposals in the parish.
+To ensure that this goal is achieved, Policy WP10 will be used to assess all development proposals in the parish.